 This got me thinking: what will smartphones of the future look like?
 What features will these devices have in 20, 30, or even 50 years that seem like science fiction today?
 Here’s what I’ve come up with.

 Back in the day, the main way of using a phone was a physical keypad.
 This was eventually replaced by the touchscreens we use today.
 With services like Google Assistant and Samsung Bixby, we can now interact with our devices just by using our voices.

 I think the next step in this evolution is mind control.
 The technology would allow you to perform every task you can do via touch or voice with your mind.
 You could open an app of choice, play a specific video on some futuristic version of YouTube, and even edit images with your thoughts.
 You could also send a text, control the screen brightness, or create a movie from the videos you’ve captured — you get the picture.

 Using smartphones would be a lot faster with mind control.
 You’d no longer have to search for an app to open it or stretch your finger all the way to the top of the screen to tap it.
 You could perform any task in a heartbeat.

 We’re still far, far away from something like this becoming a reality, but scientists are making progress in this field.
-As we reported last year, Facebook’s Building 8 division is developing technology to allow people to type with their minds.
+As we reported back in 2017, Facebook’s Building 8 division is developing technology to allow people to type with their minds.
 The typing speed targeted is 100 words per minute, which is about five times faster when compared to typing on our smartphones.
 However, Building 8 was stripped apart at the end of 2018, with key people moving on to other companies.
 Regardless, it’s still nice to see someone trying to develop the tech that could play a big part in our lives somewhere down the line.